ColDog/socketify/Readme.md

 Further, this request is cached so the client knows it has already looked for all the comments.
 When the server sends an update through websockets saying that a comment has been updated, the client will request `CommentsController.all` again.
 You then specify the callback that should handle this response.
 This is very usefuly for React components.
 Just specify which element of the state should be updated, and the controller will take care of calling those functions when new data comes in.

 ## Example with React
-Here is an example of the full `CommentBox` you would see in a React component:
+Here is an example of the full `CommentBox` you would see in a React component.
+Check out the components folder above to see the full example.

 ```javascript